Clayton-Roberts/Clayton-Roberts/README.md

 ### 🔬 Research interests

-I'm currently working on the remote sensing of greenhouse gases and am interested in developing tools to help fight climate change.
+I'm currently working on the remote sensing of greenhouse gases and am interested in developing tools to help mitigate climate change.

 Previous research interests include exoplanets and protoplanetary discs.